nataliacct/nataliacct.github.io/README.md

 Responsible for accounting department, reporting, accounting policies and operating daily

+Reviewed financial statement for monthly, quarterly and yearly

 Provide financial data for external auditor

+Oversaw finance activities: Loan, whole payment, cash management, and cash flow operational

-Managed finance activities, Monitored budgeting progress and variance analysis, cash Management, cash flow projection,
+Monitored budgeting progress and variance analysis for every project

-AP and AR for aging analisys, and reviewed treasury reports
+Reviewed and monitored AP and AR for aging analisys

-Monitored project cost and evaluate them from finance perspective
+Provide profit and loss every project to evaluate the cost from finance perspective

 Responsible for monthly and yearly tax, computation, reconsiliation, compliance, and tax filling

+Supervised HR and GA department: external correspondence, employee attendece, BPJS, Insurance, and office operational

-Supervised Procurement department, Summary of purchasing, Purchase order, and quotation list
+Supervised Procurement department: Summary of purchasing, Purchase order, and quotation list

-Reviewed Bussiness Support departement
+Reviewed Bussiness Support departement: summary of project reports, Sales order from client,

 Liaised and coordinated with external such as auditor, bank officer, supplier, appraisal, consultant, and tax officer